 Day 5: We return westwards for a highlight of the tour: we explore Crete’s most famous archaeological site, the great Minoan palace of Knossos, followed by lunch and a wine tasting in the lush Peza region, the heart of Cretan wine-making.
-We continue west to the famous Venetian harbour town of Rethymno, where we stay in a 16th century palazzo.
+We continue south into the Asterousia Mountains, towering above the rugged southern coast.

 Day 8: Free day, yours to relax or explore the lanes and vistas of Chania.
 You are free to choose your own options for lunch and dinner.

 Day 9: A stunning drive along the edge of the White Mountains to Souyia on the south coast.
 We take a short boat ride to rarely visited Lissos, one of the loveliest ancient cities in Crete, set in a cove only reachable by boat or on foot.